-Logistics and distribution revenue for YTD 2023 was \$80.0 million, an increase of 6.5%, or approximately \$4.9 million, compared with YTD 2022.
-Our acquisition of LSU on March 1, 2022 contributed approximately \$1.3 million of the increase, with the remaining increase attributable to organic growth within our existing client base.
-The increase is partially offset by \$2.7 million of revenue recognized in YTD 2022 related to certain pass-through expenses which were reclassified to logistics and distributions revenue for LSU in accordance with IFRS 15 during Q4 2022.
+Logistics and distribution revenue for YTD 2023 was \$118.3 million, an increase of 0.6%, or approximately \$0.7 million, compared with YTD 2022.
+Approximately \$3.7 million of the increase was attributable to our acquisition of LSU on March 1, 2022, and approximately \$2.0 million was attributable to organic growth in our remaining client base on a year-to-date basis.
+These increases were partially offset by approximately \$5.0 million of revenue recognized in YTD 2022 related to certain pass-through expenses which were reclassified to logistics and distributions revenue for LSU in accordance with IFRS 15 during Q4 2022.
 This net revenue treatment has been consistently applied during YTD 2023.